 -- Dylan Thomas, "And Death Shall Have No Dominion

-No Dominion Theatre Co. is dedicated to eradicating the notion of limits within theatre artistry utilizing a versatile ensemble that aims to reflect the immediate truth.
+No Dominion Theatre Co. is dedicated to eradicating the notion of limits within theatre artistry while utilizing a versatile ensemble that aims to reflect the immediate truth.

 Whatever that means.